globeandmail/ansible-role-amazon-cloudwatch-agent/README.md

 #### It's recommended that you declare `aws_cwa_key_access` and `aws_cwa_key_secret` in either a vault-encypted var file, or as vault-encrypted strings within a var file.

 ### aws_cwa_cfgs
-Path (absolute, or relative to playbook) containing the .j2 templates for the CloudWatch Agent configs
+Path (absolute, or relative to playbook) containing the TEMPLATE named "amazon-cloudwatch-agent.json.j2" for the CloudWatch Agent config

-NOTE: These must be templates, as they necessarily contain {{ansible_hostname}}

-Only files with the .j2 extension will be processed.
+Only "amazon-cloudwatch-agent.json.j2" in the given directory will be processed.
 The '.j2' extension will be removed.
 ```
 aws_cwa_cfgs: "group_files/awscwa_cfg/webserver-stg"
 ```